 "More than ever, Canadians understand the consequences of an unhealthy diet.
 We know that a bad diet and no exercise can lead to serious conditions such as obesity, diabetes, heart disease, and certain types of cancer."And it's not as if the government's insurance plan doesn't cover complementary health care and paramedical services.
 Both the federal and the province of Ontario's plans cover psychologists, optometrists, chiropractors, chiropodists, audiologists and naturopaths.
 I'm told they even shell out for homeopathic consultations, a highly contentious practice desperately lacking in evidence-based results covered elegantly in the Guardian by Dr. Ben Goldacre and with mirth yesterday regarding its use in obesity treatment by Dr. J. on Calorie Lab.

 If you'd like to complain to our current Minister of Health Leona Aglukkaq feel free to click on her name to send her office an email.

 If you're looking to email David Butler-Jones, while according to his website the Chief Public Health Officer "welcomes your comments and suggestions", his office's website doesn't provide an email address to which to address them.
 Instead they provide a fill in the blank form to fill out and Dr. Butler-Jones' snail mail contacts.
 I was however able to find his phone number in the Government directory and so if you'd like to call him to discuss this just buzz (613)954-8524 or fax him at(613)954-8529.

 If you work for the Canadian government, please share this post with your colleagues.

 Anyone out there up for a petition?

-UPDATE 2: Another kind reader has informed me that really the person in charge of these type of decisions is Mr. Vic Toews from the Treasure Board.
+UPDATE: A kind reader has informed me that really the person in charge of these type of decisions is Mr. Vic Toews from the Treasury Board.
 If you'd like to email Vic Toews simply click his name.